 Used to establish Housing Benefit entitlement for privately rented accommodation, Local Housing Allowance (LHA) is based on the local area and your household size.
 Read on to see how we calculate your entitlement.

-Ryedale District Council is committed to reducing fraud and error within the benefits system for the good of local residents and taxpayers nationwide.
-You can help by reporting any suspected Housing Benefit fraud.
+Ryedale District Council is committed to reducing fraud and error for the good of local residents and taxpayers nationwide.
+You can help by reporting any suspected fraud.

 Ryedale District Council is committed to reducing benefit fraud.
 Find out how to report it and what information those reporting need to provide.